30-days in Bucerias Mexico

 The later session on this same evening with Dr. Oscar Ramos, the Surgical Specialist, is to extract the two wisdom teeth plus one other tooth to make way for two implants - the new sturdy anchors for the bridge to be placed later in the week.

 Wanda was a trooper, but it did take its toll on her energy level.
 We were given strict orders not to do anything physical, including no sun for the next few days.
 She continues to report no pain issues even though she was given a block of ice with a protective wrap to use every 15 minutes, ibuprofen and a pain pill to take at night just before bedtime.
+Click here to see the price list for each treatment.

 All my plans for trips to San Sebastián, Quimixto, and Guayabitos went out the door.
 Oh well, there's always next year.